Business Immigration

 • Long-Term Horizon: Cumulative legal residence (including seasonal time) counts toward permanent residency after five years, opening doors to EU mobility.

-For tourism firms eyeing year-round staff or agribusinesses with off-season needs, this visa is a low-risk entry point to loyal talent pipelines.
+For tourism firms eyeing year-round staff or agribusinesses with off-season needs, this visa is a low-risk entry point to loyal talent pipelines, especially with 2026's circular migration enhancements.

 Cost Savings: Affordable Entry to Global Talent